Punch the Clock: Packaging

 The album's cover artwork is more conventional than Costello's previous records; Gouldstone felt it was an attempt to convince listeners that the music inside "won't be too outlandish".
 Designed by Phil Smee, the photograph of Costello was taken by Nick Knight in Dublin shortly before a warm-up show in June 1983.
 The artist appears in a "pin-up picture", scratching his left ear as he dons a black cap, a dark collared-up coat and steel-frame glasses.
 Comparing his appearance to John Lennon, Hinton describes Costello's near-smile look as "quizzical".
 Sounds magazine's Edwin Pouncey found his appearance similar to a Beat Poet, and likened the Letraset border to the publications The Face and NME.
 Hot Press passingly described the cover as "dressed in the glamour of commerce with ugly Elvis gazing out all soft-focus and cute".

 Costello and the Attractions are present on the back sleeve looking off into the distance with their hands in their pockets.
-The sleeve was packaged with lyric sheet, albeit with juddered typeface; "The Invisible Man"'s title has the word 'invisible' faded.
+The sleeve was packaged with lyric sheet, albeit with juddered typeface; "The Invisible Man"'s title has the words 'invisible' and (to a greater degree) 'man' faded.
 Images of the album's musicians appear sideways on the sheet: Afrodiziak are wearing turbans, the TKO Horns are dressed in suit and ties, while Baker, with his eyes closed, Hinton believes "has the pallor of a corpse".
 The album's original intended artwork, designed by Barney Bubbles, Hinton believes was "far less user-friendly".
 Examining the rejected piece in his 1999 biography of Costello, he writes: